ssem1/models/README.md

 Over time, models and statistics will become out-of-date and updates are encouraged

-The goal is to seperate papers and studies from models, but if a paper accompanies a model free to keep them together
+The goal is to separate papers and studies from models, but if a paper accompanies a model free to keep them together